 5 Examples Of Vintage Decorating That Will Inspire You

 But I digress, as I’m talking today about examples of vintage decorating that will inspire you.
-I encourage you to think outside of the box when it comes to designing your home and one of my top tips is this:
+I encourage you to think outside of the box when it comes to designing your home.

-I always look for vintage garden furniture when I’m out on the junking trail and you may have noticed that I bring it inside!
-This perfectly chippy plant stand is covered in layers of paint and works well not only to hold cut flowers or plants but put a round of glass on it and you have an instant side table.
+I always look for vintage garden furniture when I’m out on the junking trail.
+You may have noticed that I bring it inside!
+This perfectly chippy plant stand is covered in layers of paint!
+It works well not only to hold cut flowers or plants but put a round of glass on it and you have an instant side table.

 I don’t care how great of a painter you are…there is just nothing like the patina of vintage decorating and old paint!

-My husband and I used to make these to sell on our website back in the day and it’s simple to do.
-A VINTAGE picture frame was the start of this shelf and we built the box to fit behind it and covered the inside back with beadboard.
+My husband and I used to make these to sell on our website.
+So simple to do.
+A vintage picture frame was the start of this shelf and we built the box to fit behind it and covered the inside back with beadboard.
 Then the entire shelf was painted in a crisp white.

 Look for and collect useful pieces that have the ORIGINAL OLD PAINT.
-There is nothing finer than finding an old table or shelf bearing old paint, but if you are concerned about lead you can consider spraying a clear sealer on to protect.
+There is nothing finer than finding an old table or shelf bearing old paint.
+If you are concerned about lead you can consider spraying a clear sealer on to protect.

 This half table is the handiest piece ever and I love the lines, the medallions, and the curvature.
 It fits snugly against a wall and was $10 years ago at a local yard sale.